molaux/mysql-workbench-schema-exporter/README.md

     The extend class would not be generated if it already exist.
 So it is safe to place custom code inside the extend class.

-    This option will generate entity using Single Table Inheritance.
+    This option will generate entity using abstract classes.

     Default is `false`.

+  * `generateSingleInheritance`

+    Wether or not to force single inheritance on all generated entities (Regardless workbench comments).

   * `extendableEntityDefaultDiscriminatorType`